The City’s focus is to work with food business operators to achieve the best possible food safety outcomes.

 Under Standard 3.2.2 Food Safety Practices, the owners of food businesses are responsible for making sure people who handle food or food contact surfaces in their business, and the people who supervise this work, have the skills and knowledge they need to ensure food safety and hygiene.
 Having adequate skills and knowledge is a legal requirement, and further advice can be found here.

 If you are looking to buy an existing registered food business, the City recommends you obtain a current Inspection Report which will provide you with details on any outstanding non-compliances with the Food Act 2008.
 To request an inspection from the City, complete the settlement enquiry form and email it here.

 Starting a new food business

 New fit outs of food businesses require a building permit to ensure the structural adequacy of the building, fixtures, fittings.
-If you think you need a building permit, contact a Building Surveyor at the City on 1300 422 664 or via email.
+If you think you need a building permit, contact a Building Surveyor at the City on 1300 422 664 or by submitting an online enquiry

 Annual inspection fees

 The City carries out food safety assessments of each business annually at a set frequency based on the risk of the business.
 The risk is set using an existing criteria developed by the Department of Health WA.
 Information on the fees the City charges to cover Registrations and the full cost of its inspection program are detailed below;

 Food safety standards place obligations on Australian food businesses to produce food that is safe and suitable to eat.
 A food business is any business or activity that involves the handling of any type of food for sale or the sale of food in Australia.
 The standards, which also contain health and hygiene obligations for food handlers, aim to lower the incidence of food-borne illness.
 Find the standards here

 Canning Vale markets temporary food stalls

 Obtain a copy of the application pack and information sheets here: